cdapio/coopr/docs/docs/source/guide/installation/index.rst

 Supported Operating System
 --------------------------

-Various systems of Loom have been tested against the following platforms:
+Various systems of Continuuity Loom have been tested against the following platforms:

 * **Loom Server**
  * CentOS 6.4